HereIsZephyrus/hereiszephyrus.github.io/source/_posts/lecture_note/2024Spring/SpaticalAnalysis_lecture_note.md

 What are we doing?
 - The statistic is calculated for each areal unit in the data.
-- For each polygon, the index is calculated based on neighboring polygons with whihch it shares bordens.
+- For each polygon, the index is calculated based on neighboring polygons with which it shares bordens.
-- Since a measure is avaliab;e for eavh polyen, these can be mapped to indicate how spatial autocoreelation varies over the study regon.
+- Since a measure is avaliable for every polyen, these can be mapped to indicate how spatial autocoreelation varies over the study regon.

 ## Spatial Regression
 What is spatial regression doing?